pureconfig/pureconfig/README.md

-Second, define an `application.conf` file like [this](https://github.com/pureconfig/pureconfig/blob/master/docs/src/main/resources/application.conf) and add it as a resource file of your application.
+Second, define an `application.conf` file like [this](https://github.com/pureconfig/pureconfig/blob/master/docs/src/main/resources/application.conf) and add it as a resource file of your application (with SBT, they are usually placed in `src/main/resources`).

 Finally, load the configuration: